am-zed/sbd/README.rst

-sbd - A python tool to convert Safari Books Online resources into PDF.
+sbd - Cookies based version - A python tool to convert Safari Books Online resources into PDF.
 ==================================

+Update hardcoded cookes into sbd.py than run it with link to Safari book as argument.

+$ sbd LINK-TO-BOOK

+NB: This is a dirty quick modification.

 This project fetches relevant data from Safari Books Online pages and generates a single pdf with the content.